 Without the generous help from our sponsors, our friends, and our families, we would not be where we are today, stretching our goal to $140,000.00 in just 5 years!

-Thank you for your endless support and we look forward to revealing our new total in February, 2017!
+Thank you for your endless support and we look forward to surpassing our goal of $208,000 in February 2019!
+FTK!